pallavipatwardhan19/Coding-Temperature-and-Humidity-Sensor-DHT11-/README.md

-# Coding-Temperature-and-Humidity-Sensor-DHT11-
+; Coding-Temperature-and-Humidity-Sensor-DHT11-
-### In this project we interfaced Temperature and Humidity Sensor (DHT11) with Microcontroller 8051.
+; In this project we interfaced Temperature and Humidity Sensor (DHT11) with Microcontroller 8051.
-####The basic idea is to make use of 40 bit Digital Output of sensor DHT11 and control the speed of fan depending on the Temperature and Humidity of surrounding.
+; The basic idea is to make use of 40 bit Digital Output of sensor DHT11 and control the speed of fan depending on the Temperature and Humidity of surrounding.

-The assembly language code for Interfacing of Microcontroller 8051 and DHT11 -
+; The assembly language code for Interfacing of Microcontroller 8051 and DHT11 -

 org 0000H
 sjmp main